Pop Question: What are the good nut free protein bars?

 Protein bars are an easy go-to snack if you’re hungry and want something “clean” to eat.
 In fact, 1 in 5 people eat protein bars on a regular basis—daily or at least a few times per week.

-However, the problem is: Many protein bars contain about the same nutritional quality as a Snickers bar—with perhaps a little bit prettier and cleverly marketed packaging.
+While protein bars are seemingly a healthy, convenient snack however, like most manmade “healthy” marketed foods out there: not all protein bars are created equal.
+Many protein bars contain the same nutritional quality as a Snickers bar—with perhaps a little bit prettier and cleverly marketed packaging.

-Check out the ingredient labels of 4 different popular bars on the market to see what I mean:
+Check out the ingredient labels of 5 popular protein bars on the market to see what I mean.

 - Quest Bar: Protein Blend (Milk Protein Isolate, Whey Protein Isolate),Soluble Corn Fiber (Prebiotic Fiber), Almonds, Water, Unsweetened Chocolate, Natural Flavors, Erythritol, Cocoa Butter, Palm Oil, Sea Salt, Calcium Carbonate, Sucralose, Steviol Glycosides (Stevia).

 - Clif Bar: Organic Brown Rice Syrup, Organic Rolled Oats, Soy Protein Isolate, Organic Cane Syrup, Organic Roasted Soybeans, Rice Flour, Dried Cane Syrup, Organic Oat Fiber, Unsweetened Chocolate, Organic Soy Flour, Organic Sunflower Oil, Organic Date Paste, Cocoa Butter, Molasses Powder, Organic Soybean Oil, Barley Malt.